Vacation rentals in Three Rivers

 Cabin in Three Rivers

-4.85 out of 5 average rating, 1,020 reviews
+4.85 out of 5 average rating, 1,038 reviews

 Three Rivers Cozy Mountain Getaway🌺

 You will love this SUPER COZY all-wood guest cabin at the entrance of the Sequoia Nat'l Park, in the small town of Three Rivers.
 Your cabin is accessed by a winding private road tucked in the mountains.
 Be ready to kick off your shoes, take a deep breath, and escape on your large personal deck overlooking the Kaweah River and Moro Rock.
-Hike to my private beach with swimming holes & rapids, and enjoy the majesty of the mountains… Welcome!
+Hike to my private beach with swimming holes & rapids, and enjoy the majesty of the the Sierra Nevada… Welcome!

 Popular amenities for Three Rivers vacation rentals